ElTh0r0/preferendum/README.md

 - optional collect user contact information with a poll entry
 - optional poll **administration interface** for managing all the polls on the server
 - optional very simple user administration for admin interface
+- optional receive email after new entry and/or comment

 ## Requirements
 - PHP 7.2 or higher (including intl and mbstring extension)